lnlp/LMIC-node/README.md

 - Adafruit Feather M0 RFMx LoRa
 - Heltec Wireless Stick and Wireless Stick Lite
 _It is assumed that the onboard LED is active-high (like the WiFi LoRa 32 boards).
-If incorrect then in the BSF file in the led constructor activeLevel should be changed to EasyLed::ActiveLevel::Low)._
+If incorrect then in BSF file in the led constructor change activeLevel to EasyLed::ActiveLevel::Low._
 - BSFrance LoRa32u4 II PCB versions 1.1 and 1.3
 _PCB versions 1.0 and 1.2 were tested._
 - TTGO LoRa32 V1.3
 _It is unknown if this board has an onboard LED and if it is usable.
 USE_LED is therefore disabled._
 - TTGO LoRa32 V2.1.6
 _Unknown if LED_BUILTIN is active-low or active-high.
-Assuming active-low just like v2._
+Active-low is assumed just like v2.
+If incorrect then in BSF file in the led constructor change activeLevel to EasyLed::ActiveLevel::High._
 - Lolin D32
 _Lolin D32 Pro was tested which is very similar._
 - TTGO T-Beam V1.1
-_T-Beam V1.1 may work by using board ID ttgo_tbeam_v1_0 but this has not been tested.
+_T-Beam V1.1 may work by using board-id ttgo_tbeam_v1 but this has not been tested.
 It is currently unknown what the differences between V1.1 and V1.0 are._

 ## 8 Example Output